 BALLET PRELJOCAJ “Swan Lake”

 The Festival Diaghilev.
-P.S. is honored to present the Russian premiere of Angelin Preljocaj’s new ballet, Swan Lake, which is co-produced by the Festival.
+P.S. is honored to present the Russian premiere of Angelin Preljocaj’s new ballet Swan Lake.
 St. Petersburg will become the first stage outside of France where the world will see a new creation by one of the greatest ballet masters of our time.

 Piece for 27 dancers